pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Domain events
 =============

 Domain events are created but do not change.
+They are uniquely identifiable in a domain model by a aggregate ID which identifies the sequence to which they belong and and a version number which determines their position in that sequence.

-The base class :class:`~eventsourcing.domain.DomainEvent` is defined as a frozen data class with an ``originator_id`` attribute which is a Python :class:`~uuid.UUID` that holds an aggregate ID, an ``originator_version`` attribute which is a Python :class:`int` that holds the version of an aggregate, and ``timestamp`` attribute which is a Python :class:`~datetime.datetime` that represents when the event was created.
-This class is used (inherited) by both the aggregate :class:`~eventsourcing.domain.Aggregate.Event` class and the :class:`~eventsourcing.domain.Snapshot` class.
+The library's :class:`~eventsourcing.domain.DomainEvent` class is a base class for domain events.
+It is defined as a frozen data class with an ``originator_id`` attribute which is a Python :class:`~uuid.UUID` that holds an aggregate ID and identifies the sequence to which a domain event object belongs, an ``originator_version`` attribute which is a Python :class:`int` that holds the version of an aggregate and determines the position of a domain event object in its sequence, and a ``timestamp`` attribute which is a Python :class:`~datetime.datetime` that represents when the event was created.

+The timestamps have no consequences for the operation of the library.
+The aggregate events objects are ordered in their sequence by their version numbers, and not by their timestamps.
+The timestamps exist only to give a general indication to humans of when things occurred.

+The library's :class:`~eventsourcing.domain.DomainEvent` class is used (inherited) by the aggregate :class:`~eventsourcing.domain.Aggregate.Event` class.
+The library's :class:`~eventsourcing.domain.Snapshot` class also inherits from the :class:`~eventsourcing.domain.DomainEvent` class --- see :ref:`Snapshots <Snapshots>` for more information about snapshots.
 The aggregate :class:`~eventsourcing.domain.Aggregate.Event` class is defined as a subclass of the domain event base class :class:`~eventsourcing.domain.DomainEvent`.
 Aggregate event objects represent original decisions by a domain model